 Tara pulled over across the street from the shelter.
 "Angel said to look for Anne.
 She's tall, blonde, runs the shelter.
 Introduce yourself as Jane Smith and Anne will explain the plan."

 Amy sat unmoving.

-Tara leaned over, touched the other girl's shoulder.
+Tara leaned over and touched her shoulder.
 "Your dad really needs you back, Amy.
 This is the first step.
 Anne will look out for you."

-"Ok.
+"Okay.
 I'm going."
 Amy took a deep breath.
-She waited till some teenagers had walked into the shelter, then got out of the car and hurried across the street to the shelter door.
-She turned to look at the car, frowned for a moment.
+She waited till some teenagers walked into the shelter, then got out of the car and hurried across the street to the shelter door.
+She turned to look at the car and frowned for a moment.

 Tara realized that Amy was seeing the glamour they'd put on it.
 Tara would appear as an old man, and Xander's car would seem to be a large sedan.
-She smiled and waved, saw Amy wave back then walk inside.
+She smiled and waved, Amy waved back then walked inside.

 Tara let out the breath she'd been holding.
 They were asking so much of Amy.
 It was necessary but Tara couldn't help but feel for the other girl.
 It was really hard to live a lie.

-Tara pulled the car away from the curb, eased into the light traffic.
+Tara pulled the car away from the curb and eased into the light traffic.
 She needed to get a rat.
 It was a cinch there weren't any pet stores open this early in the morning.
-But that was ok.
+But that was okay.
 She could probably get a rat at her next stop.
 Tara smiled happily.